Springtime egg hunts kicked off in New York City last weekend and more are happening right before or on Easter Sunday. Here’s where to find them:

 BROOKLYN

-Carroll Gardens families: get a spot while you still can for the Easter Scavenger Hunt, Saturday, April 4 in Carroll Park.
+Carroll Gardens families: the waitlist has started for the Easter Scavenger Hunt, Saturday, April 4 in Carroll Park.
 Presented by Brooklyn Church, the event is FREE and geared to ages 3-10.
 Meet at the park house at 11am; the scavenger hunt, mini-games and face painting will go until 12:30pm.

 In Bed-Stuy, the Whole Neighborhood Garden hosts Easter in the Garden, noon-2pm, with an Easter egg hunt, games and crafts.
 This event is also FREE.